 This library provides basic functionality for parsing mime-types names and matching them against a list of media-ranges.
-See section 14.1 of RFC 2616 (the HTTP specification) for a complete explanation.
+See section 5.3.2 of RFC 7231 (HTTP semantics and content specification) for a complete explanation.
 More information on the library can be found in the XML.com article "Just use Media Types?"

 This library was taken from the original mimeparse library on Google Project Hosting and has been cleaned up to conform to PSR-1, PSR-2, and PSR-4 standards.
 It also now has support for Composer.
 The Bitworking namespace is a nod to Joe Gregorio, the original author of this library.

-give you the best match to send back to the user agent for your list of
+$_SERVER['HTTP_ACCEPT']).
+Mimeparse will give you the best match to send back to the user agent for your list of supported types or

 null if there is no best match.